Walter Montoya

-Walter Iván Alexis Montoya (born 21 July 1993) is an Argentine professional footballer who plays as a right winger or midfielder for Godoy Cruz.
+Walter Iván Alexis Montoya (born 21 July 1993) is an Argentine professional footballer who plays as a right winger or midfielder for Gimnasia y Tiro.

 Club career

 Rosario Central

 Born in Machagai, Montoya joined Rosario Central's youth categories in 2010, after spells at AA Jorge Bernardo Griffa and CSyD Unión Machagai.
 After progressing through the club's youth setup, he made his first team debut on 4 September 2014 by coming on as a late substitute for Fernando Barrientos in a 1–1 Copa Sudamericana home draw against Boca Juniors.

 Montoya made his Primera División debut on 12 October 2014, starting in a 2–1 away loss against the same opponent.
 He scored his first professional goal the following 23 August, netting the first in a 3–1 home win against Belgrano.

 On 12 May 2016, Montoya scored the game's only in a home success over Atlético Nacional, for the year's Copa Libertadores.